-Unplanned pregnancy is very common.
-Around half of all pregnancies are unplanned, and in one in five pregnancies a woman will choose to have an abortion.
+Around half of pregnancies aren’t planned, and in one in five pregnancies a woman will choose to have an abortion.

-It can be a difficult choice to make and can be an emotional time.
-Talking to people you trust and making sure you have accurate information and support can help.
+It can be a difficult choice to make and may be an emotional time.
+Talking to people you trust and getting information and support can help.

-If you're undecided about what to do, see Pregnant and don’t know what to do? for information about your options, including continuing with the pregnancy, choosing adoption, and abortion.
+If you don't know what to do, Pregnant and don’t know what to do? talks through your options, including abortion, adoption and becoming a parent.

-This information is about abortion.
-It gives you information about getting an abortion and what's involved.
-It tells you about the different types of abortion and what effects they may have.
+This page has information about getting an abortion.
+It tells you about the different types of abortion and what’s involved.

 Yes.
-In Great Britain (England, Scotland and Wales) the law (Abortion Act 1967, as amended by the Human Fertilisation and Embryology Act 1990) allows a woman to have an abortion up to 24 weeks of pregnancy, if two doctors agree that it is less likely to cause harm to her physical or mental health than continuing with the pregnancy.
+In Great Britain (England, Scotland and Wales) the law (Abortion Act 1967, as amended by the Human Fertilisation and Embryology Act 1990) allows you to have an abortion up to 24 weeks of pregnancy, if two doctors agree it’s less likely to cause harm to your physical or mental health than continuing with the pregnancy.

 - More than 90% of abortions are carried out before 13 weeks of pregnancy.